 Louis Mancinelli joined his first coaching program in 2015 after more than three decades in the industry.
-The Green Brook, New Jersey, advisor participated in Next Level, a nine-month business growth coaching program from his broker-dealer, Securities America.
+The Green Brook, New Jersey, financial professional participated in Next Level, a nine-month business growth coaching program from his broker-dealer, Securities America.

 Among the course’s 30 different tactics for achieving more success, Mancinelli chose three to focus on first.

 “One tactic taught me to rediscover existing clients,” he said.
 “I went back and did client reviews that were organized to build business and discovered assets I’d missed.
 Thanks to another, I implemented the NextPhase Retirement Income Strategy, a time-segmented, inflation-adjusted strategy that provides a balance of investment choices with different complementary risk and growth opportunities.
 That differentiated me from other financial professionals in the area and led to more referrals.
 Finally, the program encouraged me to lay out a marketing plan for 48 weeks.
 I’d never had the courage to do that because I wasn’t confident about executing a 48-week plan that involved seven to 10 events.”